serah/HR/README.md

-Scootr
+Projekt
 ======

-This description is false.
-Don't believe it.
+This is a sample skeleton for deploying flask projects.